 • If my child does not get an enrollment offer as an infant, when is the next best possibility of enrollment?

-Our Threes room has space for 14 children, and our Fours room has space for 16 children.
+Our Threes and Fours rooms have space for 16 children each.
 Although we fill spaces in all classrooms as they become available, generally speaking, if your child does not receive an enrollment offer for the Infant room, the next best chance for enrollment is when he or she is old enough for the Threes room.

 • Can my child stay on the waitlist even if I decline an offer of enrollment at JUK?